One-stop pension provision and risk coverage Private pension provision

 • What's the difference between Pillars 3a and 3b?

 • Pillar 3a aims to provide sufficient income in old age and is subject to legal provisions regarding annual incoming payments and the date of the payout.
 It can only be financed with premiums.
 However, the law permits only a limited amount to be paid into the plan each year.
-You can offset these contributions against your tax up to the maximum amount, although you can only draw them before retirement subject to certain conditions.
-Reasons for early withdrawal include the purchase of residential property, leaving Switzerland for good, or drawing a full disability pension.
+These contributions are tax deductible up to the maximum amount, although you can only draw them before retirement subject to certain conditions.
+Reasons for early withdrawal include the purchase of residential property, leaving Switzerland for good or drawing a full disability pension.

-• Pillar 3b is flexible regarding the term, beneficiaries, and amount paid in.
+• Pillar 3b is flexible regarding the term, beneficiaries and amount paid in.
 It can be financed with premiums or with a single payment.
-This capital can be withdrawn at any time, but is not subject to any tax advantages.
+This capital can be withdrawn at any time, but there are no tax advantages.

 • Why should I opt for private pension provision from an insurance company?

 By opting for Pillar 3 from an insurance company, you are protecting yourself and your loved ones in the event of disability and death.
-In addition, with private pension provision from an insurance company you are committed to making regular payments up to retirement age, which has a positive effect on the capital you accumulate as well as a compound interest effect.
-The differences are explained in detail in our blog Building up a pension – a comparison of banks and insurance companies .
+In addition, with private pension provision from an insurance company, you are committed to making regular payments up to retirement age, which has a positive effect on the capital you accumulate as well as a compound interest effect.
+The differences are explained in detail in our article Building up a pension – a comparison of banks and insurance companies.

 Always there for you